 - who lived in Foster Care

 - is over 21 who supports the Mission, Vision and Values of its Network Members

 - is willing to abide by the Code of Conduct.

-Since 2007 the team prioritised efforts towards assisting Forgotten Australians and the Department of Communities through the application process of Redress which was finalised in 2010.
-Our meetings are now focused on the Queensland Child Protection Commission of Inquiry.
+Since 2007 the team prioritised efforts towards assisting people who experienced childhood abuse in an institutional setting and the Department of Communities through the application process of Redress which was finalised in 2010.

 Your participation and input into government policy and services that impacts on your life and on services is important.
 If you would like to attend meetings, or find out more about HAN, please contact Lotus Place.

 For more information please read the HAN Framework for Justice